-Note that the simulated catchment area often diverges (by -25% to +30 %) from the observed value due to the coarse resolution (0.5°x0.5°) of ORCHILEAK (Table S3).
-As a result of the model resolution, smaller tributaries are not represented individually and each grid cell was fully assigned to one larger river basin.
-The effect of the resolution is also shown in Fig.2d which compared compares the observed and modeled river network.
-Discrepancies between model and real world catchment area will translate into proportional biases in discharge simulation.
-Furthermore the 0.5° -resolution is too coarse to be able to represent perfectly the pathways of the river.
+Note that the simulated catchment area often diverges (by -25% to +30 %) from the observed value due to the resolution is also shown in Fig.2d which compared the observed and modeled river network.
+Discrepancies

+373 coarse resolution (0.5°x0.5°) of ORCHILEAK (Table S3).
+As a result of the model resolution, smaller tributaries

+374 are not represented individually and each grid cell was fully assigned to one larger river basin.
+The effect of the

+376 between model and real world catchment area will translate into proportional biases in discharge simulation.

+Furthermore the 0.5° resolution is too coarse to be able to represent perfectly the pathways of the river.
 Our model tends more often to underestimate the catchment area, while its yearly mean discharge is overestimated, except at the Beaucaire station along the Rhone River.
 The bias can be significant and cannot be explained by the model resolution alone.

 Figure 4.
 Modeled (black) and observed (red) time series of discharge at the GRDC gauging stations in the Danube (a-c) and its tributaries (d), Elbe (e-f), Rhine and its tributaries (g-i) and Rhone (j).
 Note the different time periods of measurements.
-See Fägure 3 for exact location.
+See figure 3 for exact location.